 Nurie (white), Kagar (black), Chitta (black and white silver), Peela (golden red), Yarkin (black and red), Teekar (brown), and Reza (light red) are the popular Aseel breed varieties.
 The birds of this chicken breed are well-known for their meat qualities.
 Its face is long and slender and not covered with feathers.

 CARI NIRBHEEK (Aseel Cross)

 The meaning of Aseel is real or pure.
-It is well known for its high stamina and majestic gait and dogged fighting qualities.
-CARI Nirbheekbreed is a cross of Aseel breed with CARl Red.
-These birds are active, and pugnacious with high stamina and majestic gait.
+It is well known for its high stamina, majestic gait, and dogged fighting qualities.
+CARI Nirbheekbreed is a cross of the Aseel breed with CARl Red.
+These birds are active and pugnacious with high stamina and majestic gait.
 They can save themselves from their predators due to their fighting characters and activeness and are mostly adapted to all climatic zones of the country.

 Srinidhi breed is a dual-purpose variety.
 It has optimum body weight and better egg production.
 The survivability was more than 95%.
 This Srinidhi variety was under field conditions in Tripura, Jharkhand, and Andhra Pradesh.

 Kalasthiis are native to the Chittoor district.
-The common plumage color is bluish-black but brown color birds are also noticed.
+The common plumage color is bluish-black, but brown-colored birds are also noticed.
 The color pattern is patchy in males and spotted in females.